-Division 1 - Documentation of Transactions with persons carrying on business as Money Lenders
+Division 1 - Documentation of Transactions with Persons Carrying on Business as Money Lenders

-- 22. Application of Division 1.
-(1) This Division applies to and in respect of loans made by money lenders after the commencement of this Act. - (2) A reference in this Division, other than in the foregoing provisions of this section, to a loan shall be read and construed as a reference to a loan to and in respect of which this Division applies, and "lent" has a corresponding interpretation.

-- 23. Requirements relating to money lender's loans.
-(1) Every contract of loan and every contract to secure the repayment of a loan shall be in writing and signed by the borrower or the guarantor as the case may be. - (2) Every contract of loan and every contract to secure the repayment of a loan which is not in writing and signed by the borrower, or the guarantor as the case may be, shall be unenforceable by the lender. - (3) Before the borrower or guarantor as the case may be signs the contract of loan or the contract to secure the repayment of any such loan, the money lender shall prepare and give to the borrower or guarantor as the case may be a statement in writing in tabular form signed by the money lender or his duly authorised agent setting out the following and no other particulars:- - (a) the amount of the principal of the proposed loan; - (b) the interest rate to be charged under the contract for the proposed loan, not taking into account any rebates; - (c) the total amount of the interest to be paid under the contract on the amount of the principal of the proposed loan for the full term of repayment of the proposed loan not taking into account any rebates; - (d) an itemised statement of any amounts paid or payable by the borrower on account of duties and fees or on account of legal costs and valuation fees referred to in the definition of "interest" in subsection (1) of section 3 of this Act; - (e) the number of instalments to be paid under the contract by the borrower; - (f) the amount of each instalment and the place or places at which payment of each instalment is to be or may be made; - (g) the date on which each instalment is payable:
+- 25. Application of Division 1.
+(1) This Division applies to and in respect of loans made by money lenders after the commencement of this Act. - (2) A reference in this Division, other than in the foregoing provisions of this section, to a loan shall be read and construed as a reference to a loan to and in respect of which this Division applies, and "lent" has a corresponding interpretation. - 26.
+Requirements relating to money lenders' loans.
+(1) Every contract of loan and every contract to secure the repayment of a loan shall be in writing and signed by the borrower and all parties thereto. - (2) Every contract of loan and every contract to secure the repayment of a loan which is not in writing and signed by the borrower and all parties thereto shall be unenforceable by the lender. - (3) Before the borrower or guarantor as the case may be signs the contract of loan or the contract to secure the repayment of any such loan, the money lender shall prepare and give to the borrower or guarantor as the case may be a statement in writing in tabular form signed by the money lender or his duly authorised agent setting out the following and no other particulars:-

-Provided that nothing contained in paragraphs (e), (f) and (g) of this subsection shall apply to any loan secured over or payable out of the proceeds of sale of any primary produce.

-- (4) Before paying the money the subject of the loan the money lender shall have the contract of loan signed by the borrower in the presence of a witness and shall have any contract to secure the repayment of any such loan signed by all persons intended to be bound thereby in the presence of a witness. - (5) Within thirty (30) days after the making of the contract the money lender shall deliver to the borrower or send through the post addressed to the borrower:- - (a) a copy in writing of the contract of loan or of any contract to secure the repayment of the loan; - (b) a statement in writing in or to the effect of and completed in accordance with the form set out in the First Schedule. - (6) For the purposes of this section - - (a) the date of the making of the loan shall be deemed to be the date on which under the loan any money is first paid or is first at call (whichever is the earlier); and - (b) the amount of the principal of the loan shall be deemed to be the full amount agreed to be lent whether in fact all of such amount is lent or not.
+- (a) the amount of the principal of the proposed loan; - (b) the interest rate to be charged under the contract for the proposed loan, not taking into account any rebates: - (c) the total amount of the interest to be paid under the contract on the amount of the principal of the proposed loan for the full term of repayment of the proposed loan not taking into account any rebates; - (d) an itemized statement of any amounts paid or payable by the borrower on account of duties and fees or on account of legal costs and valuation fees referred to in the definition of "interest" in subsection (1) of section three of this Act; - (e) the number of instalments to be paid under the contract by the borrower; - (f) the amount of each instalment and the person to whom and the place at which payment of each instalment is to be made; and - (g) the date on which each instalment is payable. - (4) Before paying the money the subject of the loan the money lender shall have the contract of loan signed by the borrower in the presence of a witness and shall have any contract to secure the repayment of any such loan signed by all persons intended to be bound thereby in the presence of a witness. - (5) Within twenty-one days after the making of the contract the money lender shall deliver to the borrower or send through the post by registered letter or certified mail addressed to the borrower:- - (a) a copy in writing of the contract or of any security relating to the contract of loan; - (b) a statement in writing in or to the effect of and completed in accordance with the form set out in the First Schedule. - (6) For the purposes of this section - - (a) the date of the making of the loan shall be deemed to be the date on which under the loan any money is first paid or is first at call (whichever is the earlier); and - (b) the amount of the principal of the loan shall be deemed to be the full amount agreed to be lent whether in fact all of such amount is lent or not.